All About Rectal Cancer

 Surgeons used to do the resection through the abdomen (called abdomino-perineal resection or APR).
 Today, the TME is most often performed with a low anterior resection (LAR), which typically allows the rectal sphincter to remain intact.

 In some cases, even though the surgeon is able to remove all of the visible tumor, chemotherapy and/or radiation therapy may be recommended to prevent the cancer from coming back (called recurrence).
-These recommendations are based on what the pathologist finds when examining the tumor under a microscope, including if the margins of the specimen are free of tumor, the tumor size, and if any blood vessels or lymph nodes are involved.
+These recommendations are based on what the pathologist finds when looking at the tumor under a microscope, including if the margins of the specimen are free of tumor, the tumor size, and if any blood vessels or lymph nodes are involved.

 Radiation and Chemotherapy